12.10.25

 You can buy a separate device to create a hotspot if you don’t want to use your phone.
 These small devices create a secure Wi-Fi connection using cellular data, and they tend to be faster and more reliable than a cell phone hotspot connection.

-However, you need a separate SIM card or eSIM, and a hotspot data plan covering the device.
+However, you need a separate SIM card or an eSIM, and a hotspot data plan covering the device.

 Maybe you use your phone hotspot a lot — say you really love working in coffee shops — and are routinely draining your battery or exceeding your phone plan’s data limit.
 Consider buying a dedicated device to provide a mobile hotspot if it fits in your budget.
 Expect to pay around $200 or higher, and factor in that the device needs data and a SIM card.
 Search your carrier’s website to see if it offers deals on hotspot devices and compare to prices elsewhere, such as big-box stores.